ZiadSaad74/Andalusia-works/README.md

 - Merged the Leads dataset with Phone Calls Activity logs for consolidated analysis.

 **Techniques**: Python, Pandas, Matplotlib and Seaborn for visualizations

+# 3- AHA – Internship Management System
+**Description:**

+- A smart internship recommendation system developed for Andalusia Academy, designed to resolve inconsistencies in job titles and improve alignment between candidate roles and available training programs.

+- The system uses a keyword-based matching algorithm to recommend the most suitable training programs or individual courses based on the candidate's job title.
+It supports HR recruiters in program assignment and optimizes the training workflow.